A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Introduction

 \subsection{Persistence and sheaves}

 The need for studying persistence modules obtained from functions valued in higher-dimensional vector spaces naturally arises from the context of data analysis, see for example \cite{Lesn15,LW15}.
-However, as shown in \cite{Carl09}, the category $\Pe(\R^n)$ of functors $(\R^n,\leq) \to \Mod(\kk)$ seems to be too general for $n\geq 2$ to allow for some computer friendly analysis of its objects, as it contains a full sub-category equivalent to the one of finitely generated $\N^n$-graded $\kk[x_1,...,x_n]$-modules.
+However, as shown in \cite{Carl09}, the category $\Pe(\kk^{\R^n})$ of functors $(\R^n,\leq) \to \Mod(\kk)$ seems to be too general for $n\geq 2$.
+Indeed, it contains a full sub-category equivalent to the one of finitely generated $\Z^n$-graded $\kk[x_1,...,x_n]$-modules, which implies that there is no hope for a barcode like decomposition when $n \geq 2$.
 There are mainly two directions undertaken to handle this issue.

-The first one, initiated by Magnus Botnan and Michael Lesnick \cite{MB17,BoLe16}, then pursued by Bjerkevik in \cite{Bjer16}, Cochoy and Oudot in \cite{CO17}, consists in restricting the study of $\Pe(\R^n)$ to simpler sub-categories, for example, the one of persistence modules that admit a decomposition into interval modules as in the one parameter case.
+The first one, initiated by Magnus Botnan and Michael Lesnick \cite{MB17,BoLe16}, then pursued by Bjerkevik in \cite{Bjer16}, Cochoy and Oudot in \cite{CO17}, consists in restricting the study of $\Pe(\kk^{\R^n})$ to simpler sub-categories, for example, the one of persistence modules that admit a decomposition into interval modules as in the one parameter case.
 In \cite{Bjer16}, Bjerkevik proves that the bottleneck distance of two interval decomposable modules is bounded by a multiple (depending on the number of parameters) of the interleaving distance, and in \cite{CO17}, Cochoy and Oudot prove that a certain kind of persistence modules over $\R^2$, namely the pointwise-finite dimensional exact bi-modules, actually have an interval decomposition.
-Nevertheless, it remains unclear how often the interval decomposable case is likely to appear in practice.
+Nevertheless, it remains unclear how likely is the interval decomposable case to appear in practice.